BBN Constraints on the Hadronic Annihilation of sub-GeV Dark Matter: Hadronic injection into BBN

 \item Depending on the DM mass, the injected mesons could in principle have a non-negligible amount of kinetic energy.
 This can significantly impact their interaction cross section with nucleons and various nuclei, e.g. through excitation of $\Delta$ resonances.
 For the present scenario, however, meson injection is most important well before the bottleneck.
 At these temperatures, with $T\gtrsim m_e$, Coulomb interactions are highly efficient at stopping mesons, and the relevant hierarchy of rates satisfies $\Gamma_{\rm stop} \gg \Gamma_{\rm dec} \gg \Gamma_{\rm p,n} \gg H$.
 This hierarchy is illustrated in \cref{Rates} for $m_\chi = 400$ MeV, and $b=10^{-23}\ \rm cm^3/s$.
 Pion stopping is not shown in \cref{Rates} as in this scenario it scales as $\Gamma^\pi_{\rm stop} \sim 10^{15}\ {\rm s^{-1}} (T/{1\ \rm MeV})^2$, and thus is dominant.

-\item We neglect final-state radiation in pion and kaon decays, which in principle could result in significant electromagnetic energy injection into the BBN network.
+\item We neglect final-state radiation (FSR) in pion and kaon decays, which in principle could result in significant electromagnetic energy injection into the BBN network.
 However, as most mesons decay well before any nuclei form, the effects of photo-dissociation processes are suppressed.
-Thermal effects from radiation onto the plasma or from other annihilation products are also negligible due to the large baryon-to-photon ratio. \end{itemize}
+Thermal effects from radiation onto the plasma or from other annihilation products are also negligible due to the small baryon-to-photon ratio.
+A full treatment with non-instantaneous neutrino decoupling could be sensitive to FSR.
+However, since mesons are very efficiently stopped, and therefore their short lifetimes are not extended by a time dilation factor, the majority of injected mesons decay well before the neutrino decoupling phase for $m_\chi > m_\pi$, thus limiting potential impacts of FSR. \end{itemize}